AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/sak-templates.md

 - it shows the name of the template to use
 - it shows the variables to pass to the template
-- and last but not least: the `type` of the template **MUST** match the part it is replacing.
-In this case a toolset.

 ```yaml title="view-xyz.yaml" linenums="1" hl_lines="4-9"
 - toolset: memory               # template type be of type "toolset"